 - 1. Have a waiver service location in Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
+Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
+Providers are required to develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
+ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
 Have documentation that all vehicles used in the provision of the Residential Habilitation service have automobile insurance. - 7.
 Have documentation that all vehicles used in the provision of the Residential Habilitation service have current State motor vehicle registration and inspection. - 8.
 Have Workers' Compensation Insurance, in accordance with state law. - 9.
-At least one of the following must have experience working with individuals with an intellectual disability and/or autism and have a bachelor's degree: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 10.
+At least one of the following must have experience working with individuals with an intellectual disability and/or autism and have a bachelor's degree: - Executive Director, - Chief Executive Officer. - Chief Operations Officer, or - Director, Assistant or Associate Director. - 10.
 The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services. - 11.
 Have a person fill the role of Chief Executive Officer (CEO) at all times.
 The agency must have a written plan stating who will fill the role of the CEO should the current CEO leave his or her position. - 12.
-In the case of an entity newly enrolled to provide Residential Habilitation services, or a current provider hiring new executive level staff, one of the following must have a minimum of five years' experience as a manager with responsibility for providing residential services for individuals with an intellectual disability, developmental disability, autism and/or serious mental illness and a bachelor's degree: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 13.
-Notify the ODP Regional Office and Administrative Entity(ies) within 10 business days of the hiring date of a new CEO, including an interim or acting CEO. - 14.
-Employ program specialist(s) who are responsible for no more than 30 participants for this or any other service. - 15.
-Have an organizational structure that assures adequate supervision of each residence and the availability of back up and emergency support 24 hours a day. - 16.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 17.
-Comply with Department standards related to provider qualifications.
+In the case of an entity newly enrolled to provide Residential Habilitation services, or a current provider hiring new executive level staff, one of the following positions: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director.